Parish Giving Scheme

 This tax efficient way of managing giving to your church is tried and tested by several dioceses.
 The Parish Giving Scheme (PGS):

-– Every penny donated goes into the church account, within 10 working days, with Gift Aid added where available
+– Every penny donated goes into the church account, with Gift Aid added where available soon after (normally within 10 days)

 – Dramatically reduces the time your treasurers and Gift Aid Secretaries need to devote to administration